anilmainali/BlogTopics/JMeter/ProcessToSetUpATest.md

-# Steps to setup our test:
+# Steps to setup JMeter test:

 Step 1: Launch JMeter and prepare the recording of the script.